Seattle Bucket List: 75 Things to Do in the Emerald City

 50. Pacific Northwest Ballet

-The Pacific Northwest Ballet is the ballet company based in Seattle.
-It’s known for its innovative choreography, talented dancers, and diverse repertoire that ranges from classical ballet to contemporary dance.
+The Pacific Northwest Ballet is known for its innovative choreography, talented dancers, and diverse repertoire that ranges from classical ballet to contemporary dance.

 They are also quite well-known for their annual Nutcracker production with sets designed by the illustrator Maurice Sendak.
 Sendak is probably best known for his books Where the Wild Things Are and Chicken Soup With Rice.